States cranking out even more tax cuts amid cash surpluses

+Democratic and Republican Senators on Capitol Hill reacted Thursday to President Joe Biden’s 10 year budget plan proposal, which largely revolves around the idea of taxing the wealthy to help fund programs for the middle class, older adults and families.
+When Sen. Josh Hawley, R-MO, was aske…

-JEFFERSON CITY, Mo.
-(AP) — Just six months after passing what was billed as the largest tax cut in Missouri history, the Republican-led state House voted Tuesday for an even bigger income tax cut that could return over $1 billion annually to individuals, corporations and retirees.
+JEFFERSON CITY, Mo. — Just six months after passing what was billed as the largest tax cut in Missouri history, the Republican-led state House voted this past week for an even bigger income tax cut that could return over $1 billion annually to individuals, corporations and retirees.

 The Missouri legislation is the latest in a series of aggressive tax reductions that swept across U.S. states last year and have continued into 2023 — even as some warn that it might be wise for states to hold on to record large surpluses amid economic uncertainty.